MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: MCM Errors in DQC and QEC Applications

 \myparagraph{Experimental setup} Without available DQC setups, the MECH compiler was originally evaluated at the compilation level using two ``effective'' metrics: effective CNOT count and effective depth.
 In this framework, MCMs and remote CNOTs are normalized to the cost of a local CNOT gate, scaling by error rate for gate count and by latency for depth.
 This normalization means that as MCM cost increases, the reported metric grows proportionally even when physical gate counts remain constant.
 We extend this evaluation with empirical error rates and latencies from IBM Heron devices \cite{ibm-devices} for a more realistic assessment of execution-time trade-offs in near-term chiplet-based architectures.

 \myparagraph{Problem \#1: 2-q gate increase from MCM errors} Fig. \ref{fig:mech_analysis} (a) shows the impact of MCM errors evaluated as the increasing ratio of the MCM to 2-q gate error rates.
-The y-axis shows MECH's performance difference as the normalized number of 2-q gates, where $y>0$ means performance improvement.
+The y-axis shows MECH's performance difference as effective 2-q gate count difference, where $y>0$ means performance improvement.
 Here, a remote 2-q gate is $10\times$ noisier than a local 2-q gate.
 We also plot the MCM/2-q error rate ratio of the \texttt{ibm\_fez} and \texttt{ibm\_torino} QPUs \cite{ibm-devices}.
 Notably, lower MCM error rates linearly improve MECH performance, since there are $6.4\times$ more MCMs than remote 2-q gates ($5.1-8.6\times$), effectively contributing $ 1.2- 2.3\times$ more errors compared to remote 2-q gates.

 \myparagraph{Problem \#2: Circuit depth increase from MCM latency} Fig. \ref{fig:mech_analysis} (b) shows the impact of the increasing MCM/2-q gate latency ratio.
 The y-axis shows MECH's post-compilation depth difference, where every operation is normalized to a 2-q gate, and $y>0$ means lower depth.
 We assume an MCM/2-q gate error ratio of 2, which is better than ibm\_fez in (a).
 Again, MCM latency reduction linearly increases MECH's depth performance.
 Interestingly, by enabling fast readout ($<$750ns), the latency impact of MCMs is lower; for instance, \projecttitle{} with high-accuracy 250ns readout would improve MECH's depth by 2.4$\times$ and 11$\times$ compared to \texttt{ibm\_torino} and \texttt{ibm\_fez}, respectively.